andymarden/edgerouter_ipsec_vti_fqdn/README.md

 commit; save
 exit
 ```
-You can check what this has set in teh crontab by doing `cat /etc/cron.d/vyatta-crontab`
+You can check what this has set in the crontab by doing `cat /etc/cron.d/vyatta-crontab`

 Note that it has `-vid` - logging everything as a dryrun first.
 You can check the logs at `var/log/maintain_ipsec_vti_fqdn.log` and, when you are happy, take off the `d` by setting that config line again without it.
 You may also remove the `i` if you are concerned about the log filling up with one line per run per VPN.
 The `v` is probably OK - up to you: it will only log something if there is a change and that should not be too frequent so probably no harm.
 ### Trigger from VPN event